powersync-ja/powersync-kotlin/core/src/commonMain/kotlin/com/powersync/attachments/README.md

   state.
 - By default, the `AttachmentQueue` only keeps the last `100` attachment records and then expires the rest.
-- This can be configured by setting `cacheLimit` in the `AttachmentQueue` constructor options.
+- In some cases these records (attachment ids) might be restored.
+An archived attachment will be restored if it is still in the cache.
+This can be configured by setting `cacheLimit` in the `AttachmentQueue` constructor options.